INTERIOR/EXTERIOR SIGNAGE AND AUTO DEALERSHIPSMARCH 12, 2019| SpeedPro Rochester

 On the inside of the dealership, Simmons created signage that ran along the walls above the windows.
 The signage depicted surfers around an island with the VW emblem created with stones.
 The dealership emphasized the theme by playing reggae music and having employees dress in tie-dye shirts.

 The tropical theme helped promote the image of Volkswagen cars as fun and lively.

 Interior signage can be used to convey the prestige attached to certain brands.
 An air of wealth and fanciness travels with cars in the Cadillac brand, for example.
 Drivers loyal to Cadillac probably would not appreciate a whimsical tropical theme at the brand’s dealerships.
 Instead, they’re looking for an environment that matches the car, one of wealth and refinement.

-SpeedPro Imaging of East Bay in California helped a Cadillac dealership evoke the sophistication associated with the brand.
-On the offices’ interior windows, SpeedPro Imaging placed Cadillac emblem graphics.
+SpeedPro of East Bay in California helped a Cadillac dealership evoke the sophistication associated with the brand.
+On the offices’ interior windows, SpeedPro placed Cadillac emblem graphics.
 The window graphics look like the Cadillac wreath and crest had been etched in the glass.

 3. Take the Edge off of Car Buying with Directional Signs

 Car buying is typically a stressful experience regardless of the make, model and dealership.
 Consumers worry over pressure from sales people, haggling over price, finding the color you want with the features you prefer, financing and more.

 But, dealerships that take the edge off the stress gain a competitive edge over other dealerships.
 And, it’s easy to do with the right signage.
 Buyers want to quickly and easily find the model they want and navigate their way effortlessly through the dealership building.
 Interior directional signage is a must for finding various departments, such as financing and service.
 Because car buying can be a long process, signs should clearly mark the customer lounge area and restrooms.